usnews/brightspot-cms/docs/documentation/prod-installation.md

 <Environment name="cookieSecret" type="java.lang.String" value="Deem2oenoot1Ree5veinu8" override="true" />

 </Context>
-{% endhighlight %}</div>
+{% endhighlight %}</div></div>

 The new file will need to be configured.
 Replace the values outlined below with your own.
+Note, the snippet above is editable.

 `$DB_NAME` - the name of the MySQL database you created.